Welcome to this guide on how to get started with WP Synchro and do your first migration.

 - Datatabase user must be able to create/delete tables in database

-- For file synchronization, permissions for PHP to read/write data from web root and up
+- For file migration, permissions for PHP to read/write data on the target site.

-Use PHP 7+, to get the best possible speed for synchronization and on your site in general.
+Use PHP 7+, to get the best possible speed for migration and on your site in general.

 Licensing for PRO versionTo make sure your PRO version is ready for action after installation, you need to insert your license key in "WP Synchro" > "Licensing" menu.
 Also make sure to save it, so it will be validated.
-Your license key can be found on my account in the "Licensing" menu after logging in.
+Your license key can be found on my account in the "Licensing" menu after logging in to wpsynchro.com.

 Installation for WP Synchro freeIf you want to use the free version, it can be downloaded as a official WordPress plugin.
 You can find it by navigating to the submenu "Add New" under menu "Plugins" and here you can search for "WP Synchro" in the searchfield and then just install from there.